nicoxmcd/Cloud/Paths/CloudPracticioner/Services.md

 - AWS recommends using Amazon S3 as a data lake and using analytics services to clean, analyze, and use the data

 **Analytics Services**
-- Amazon Athena: analyzes data directly in Amazon S3 using standard SQL
+- Amazon Athena: Analyzes data directly in Amazon S3 using standard SQL
-- AWS Glue: integrates data from over 70 diverse data sources and prepares the data for analytics by "cleaning it up" for further analysis
+- AWS Glue: Integrates data from over 70 diverse data sources and prepares the data for analytics by "cleaning it up" for further analysis
-- Amazon Kinesis: helps organizations collect, process, and analyze data in real time at any scale and derive insights from it in minutes
+- Amazon Kinesis: Helps organizations collect, process, and analyze data in real time at any scale and derive insights from it in minutes
-- Amazon QuickSight: business intelligence service with machine learning integrations that help youo quickly build visualizations and perform ad hoc analysis on your data to obtain business insights
+- Amazon QuickSight: Business intelligence service with machine learning integrations that help you quickly build visualizations and perform ad hoc analysis on your data to obtain business insights

 ## Management Tools
 ### AWS CloudFormation
-- Tempaltes: recipes for resource deployment in AWS
+- Templates: recipes for resource deployment in AWS
 - Provision and deploy fully configured infrastructure
 - Free to use
 - Pay only for resources used in the templates (e.g. EC2, S3 etc.)